 - Your dog's footpads are dry, split, or cracked in the winter.
 Boots can help with this, or you may choose to use a moisturizing salve or wax instead.

 - You are tired of cleaning up wet, muddy paws after coming inside or you have unwanted scratches on your hardwood or laminate floors.
 While your dog won't necessarily need winter boots for this, you can get some rubber foot covers that are easy to slip on and off.

 - Your dog is sick, injured, recovering from injury, a puppy, a senior, or has a disease (such as heart disease), or chronic condition (such as arthritis).
 These dogs are more susceptible to the effects of the cold, so be sure to outfit them with both boots and appropriate dog clothes.

 - Be very careful if your pet has or develops a paw injury, especially if the skin breaks.
 Broken skin leads way to infection and irritation.
 Clean paws before and after walks and have your pet wear boots to prevent infection and further damage.

 Does My Dog Need Boots?

 Almost all dogs that live in climates where temperatures drop below freezing or where there is snow and ice would benefit from boots or some kind of foot covering.
+So, if you live in a cold area and are wondering do dogs need boots for snow--the answer is yes.
 Chemicals and salt that people put on their sidewalks to remove ice is irritating and damaging to uncovered pet paws.
-Even cold-weather loving breeds should be wearing some type of foot covering or paw wax to prevent paws from drying out.
-These dog breeds that are suited to cold weather do not need insulated boots, but should wear thin, pliable, and waterproof boots for their best comfort.
+Even cold-weather-loving breeds should be wearing some type of foot covering or paw wax to prevent paws from drying out.
+These dog breeds that are suited to cold weather do not need insulated boots but should wear thin, pliable, and waterproof boots for their best comfort.